pyagmail/pyagmail/README.md

 Some solution to run in background with windows:
 - https://superuser.com/questions/408874/tmux-screen-alternative-for-powershell

-## To remember
+## To Do

-- Configuring keyring
+-[ ] Loading ideas...
-- Set google account to operate with in less security apps (google account option option security)
+-[ ] Set digital signature to emails in gmail
-- Set digital signature to emails in gmail
+-[X] Configuring keyring
-- Set autoreply message in gmail to tell users where can contact you
+-[X] Set google account to operate with in less security apps (google account option option security) -[X] Set autoreply message in gmail to tell users where can contact you (using gmail account settings to do this)

 ## Used resouces